DIAC: Construction, Operation, and Applications

 DIAC Construction

 That said, the semiconductor layers that are close to the terminals combine negative and positive layers.
 Hence, when you pass voltage to the device’s airports, the layer with the specific polarity to the voltage activates.
-And the fusion of both the polarities aid in the DIAC’s bidirectional operation.
+The fusion of both polarities aids in the DIAC’s bidirectional operation.

 DIAC Operation